Convex-Dev/convex-web/src/main/resources/markdown/glossary.md

 ## Function

 A Function is a Data Object that represents a first-class function on the CVM.

 Functions may be passed as arguments to other functions, and invoked with arbitrary arguments.
-They may be anonymous, or given an name within an Environment.
+They may be anonymous, or given a name within an Environment.
 They may also be closures, i.e. capture lexical values from the point of creation.

-Functions can support multiple arities on the CVM (e.g. `+`, although many functions only support a specific arity.
+Functions can support multiple arities on the CVM (e.g. `+`, although many functions only support a specific arity.)

 ## Identicon